Free consultation

 Certain design and style

-DOT-approved safety standard does not allow anything to extend further than two-tenths of an inch away from the surface of the helmet.
 For example, you may see certain fasteners on the helmets that are allowed, but a spike or other type of protruding decoration would be considered unsafe.
-Additionally, a German army style or skullcap style it’s generally going to be an unsafe helmet.
-Unsafe helmets are smaller in diameter and have a thinner design.

 Proper labeling

-There are various types of labeling that should be present on a DOT-approved helmet, including a DOT sticker.
-Additionally, there are a few nonprofits, such as Snell and American National Standards Institute (ANSI), that may also have stickers on the inside of the helmet to indicate that they are approved.
 Finally, manufacturers of the helmet are required to put various information on the inside of the helmet on a label, including the manufacturer’s name, along with the model and size number of the helmet.
-Additionally, there will be a month and year indicating when the helmet was manufactured period.
+Additionally, there will be a month and year indicating when the helmet was manufactured.

-The National Highway Traffic Safety Administration (NHTSA) does not approve helmets or any other safety equipment for vehicles, but they rely on a self-certification process.
-However, the NHTSA does conduct tests on some helmets to ensure that they meet their standards.
-Selection of the helmets to test is random, but they do take into consideration consumer feedback and complaints when terminating which helmets to test.
-If a helmet does not meet NHTSA standards after testing, the agency could issue a formal recall of the helmet, requiring it be removed from retailers.
+However, the NHTSA does conduct tests on some helmets to ensure that they meet its standards.
+The selection of the helmets to test is random, but they do take into consideration consumer feedback and complaints when determining which helmets to test.

 Where Can You Purchase a Motorcycle Helmet?